pingcap/docs-tidb-operator/en/pd-microservices.md.md

 ## FAQs

-- How can I determine if PD has encountered a performance bottleneck?
+- How can I determine if PD becomes a performance bottleneck?

   When your cluster is in a normal state, you can check monitoring metrics in the Grafana PD panel.
-If the `TiDB - PD server TSO handle time` metric shows a notable increase in latency or the `Heartbeat - TiKV side heartbeat statistics` metric shows a significant number of pending items, it indicates that PD has encountered a performance bottleneck.
+If the `TiDB - PD server TSO handle time` metric shows a notable increase in latency or the `Heartbeat - TiKV side heartbeat statistics` metric shows a significant number of pending items, it indicates that PD becomes a performance bottleneck.